scikit-hep/histoprint/README.rst

     print_hist(some_histograms, symbols=" =|")

 The combining characters are ``/`` and ``\``.
-Note that they are used in the default set of characters, so the ``symbols`` argument must be explicitly set to disable them.
+Note that they are used in the default set of characters for the 4th and 5th histogram if they are present.